Home > Resources > how to fix iPad Unavailable with no Erase option

 Find My iPad is disabled

-This feature relies on Find My being enabled, as it uses your Apple account to authorize a remote data erase.
-If Find My iPad was turned off before the iPad became unavailable, the Erase option will not appear on the lock screen.
+The built-in reset feature relies on Find My being enabled, as it uses your Apple account to authorize a remote erase.
+If Find My iPad was turned off before iPad became unavailable, Apple cannot validate your ownership and the Erase iPad option will not appear on the lock screen.

 No valid internet connection